Organisational Risk Consulting

 The WHS Gap Analysis and Governance Review follows a structured, proportionate process focused on leadership priorities, governance outcomes, and practical risk oversight.

-All reviews are conducted in accordance with disciplined assurance principles consistent with ISO 19011:2018 Guidelines for Auditing Management Systems, applied across our work to ensure integrity, independence, and evidence-based outcomes.
+All reviews are conducted in accordance with the disciplined assurance principles set out in the ISO 19011:2018 Guidelines for Auditing Management Systems.
+These principles support integrity, independence, and evidence-based outcomes across our work.

-1. Scoping Discussions: Confirm organisational context, governance arrangements, leadership objectives, and areas of focus to ensure the review addresses matters most relevant to due diligence and oversight responsibilities.
+Confirm organisational context, governance arrangements, leadership objectives, and areas of focus so the review addresses matters most relevant to due diligence and oversight responsibilities.

-3. Analysis of information: Assess the available information against applicable WHS legislative obligations and, where required, relevant ISO elements.
-This analysis is evidence-based, applying professional judgement to identify areas of strength, gaps, and exposure.
+Assess the available information against applicable WHS obligations and, where relevant, selected ISO elements.
+The analysis is evidence-based and applies professional judgement to identify areas of strength, gaps, and potential exposure.

-to document verified findings, including notable positive attributes, areas of legal or governance risk, and other opportunities for improvement.
-Recommended actions to address risks are practical, proportionate, and prioritised by risk and potential impact on leadership accountability.
+Recommended actions are practical, proportionate, and prioritised according to risk and potential impact on leadership accountability.
 Sourced information and reporting remain confidential.

 WHS Review - Trusted by Senior Leaders